 The absence of same-sex marriage was subject to two legal challenges on human rights and other grounds.
 The Northern Ireland High Court ruled that neither the failure to provide for same-sex marriage nor provisions to treat a same-sex marriage entered into elsewhere in the UK as effectively a civil partnership in Northern Ireland were unlawful.13Re application by Close and others for judicial review NIQB 79 and Re X NIFam 12.

-The judgments were appealed and are awaiting judgement by the Court of Appeal in Northern Ireland.
+The judgments were appealed and are awaiting judgment by the Court of Appeal in Northern Ireland.

 In the case of civil partnerships for opposite-sex couples, the Supreme Court held in June 2018 that the Civil Partnership Act 2004 in England, Wales and Scotland was not compatible with the European Convention on Human Rights as it only applied to same-sex couples and amounted to discrimination contrary to article 14 of the convention in conjunction with article 8.14R (Steinfeld and Keidan) v Secretary of State for International Development (in substitution for the Home Secretary and the Education Secretary) UKSC 32.